qooxdoo/qooxdoo/docs/core/oo_introduction.md

   - **Interfaces**
   - **Mixins**

-When trying to get a grip of the framework code, you should probably understand all those three concepts.
-As a regular application developer you often get by with ignoring interfaces and mixins when starting and just getting familiar with *classes*.
+When trying to get a grip on the framework code, you should probably understand all three concepts.
+As a regular application developer, however, you can often get by ignoring interfaces and mixins initially, and just get familiar with *classes*.

 ## Classes